aws-powertools/powertools-lambda-java/docs/core/metrics.md

     - Metric values must be valid numbers
 <!-- prettier-ignore-end -->

-If you want to ensure that at least one metric is emitted, you can pass `raiseOnEmptyMetrics = true` to the `@Metrics` annotation:
+If you want to ensure that at least one metric is emitted, you can pass `raiseOnEmptyMetrics = true` to the `@FlushMetrics` annotation:

 === "MetricsRaiseOnEmpty.java"

     ```java hl_lines="6"
-    import software.amazon.lambda.powertools.metrics.Metrics;
+    import software.amazon.lambda.powertools.metrics.FlushMetrics;

     public class MetricsRaiseOnEmpty implements RequestHandler<Object, Object> {

         @Override
-        @Metrics(raiseOnEmptyMetrics = true)
+        @FlushMetrics(raiseOnEmptyMetrics = true)
         public Object handleRequest(Object input, Context context) {
         ...
         }